-Mrs. Yeager has earned several distinctions in her years of practice.
-In 2009, she was selected by the New Castle County Family Court to represent parents with children in foster care, as well as cases involving potential termination of parental rights.
-She is one of only 10 attorneys in the entire state of Delaware who currently serve this role.
-In 2015, Mrs. Yeager was individually selected from the 10 parent attorneys to join the Court Improvement Project Steering Committee, which works to ensure that children in foster care are safe, healthy and experience permanency.
+Julie has practiced family law for more than a decade and earned several distinctions within her field.
+In 2005 and 2007, she served as a judicial law clerk to the New Castle County Family Court and Kent County Family Court, respectively.
+In 2009, she was selected to represent parents with children in foster care, as well as cases involving potential termination of parental rights.
+In 2015, Julie was individually selected from the ten State-wide parent attorneys to join the Court Improvement Project Steering Committee, which works to ensure that children in foster care are safe, healthy and experience permanency.
+In 2017, Mrs. Yeager volunteered to spearhead a Parent Engagement Project, which incorporates new tools to encourage parent engagement with the reunification process.

 Education and Prior Experience

-Mrs. Yeager earned her Bachelor of Arts degree from Villanova University, graduating cum laude from the Honors Program.
-She was awarded her Juris Doctor from Temple Law School and is admitted to practice law in Delaware, Pennsylvania and New Jersey.
-Prior to founding The Yeager Law Firm, Mrs. Yeager served the Family Courts in New Castle and Kent Counties as a judicial law clerk.
-She later created and developed the family law practice at the firm Tybout, Redfearn & Pell.
-The Yeager Law Firm was established in 2011.
+Julie earned her Bachelor of Arts degree from Villanova University, graduating cum laude from the Honors Program in 2002.
+She was awarded her Juris Doctor from Temple Law School in 2005 and is admitted to practice law in Delaware, Pennsylvania and New Jersey.
+The Yeager Law Firm, LLC was established in 2011.

 Professional Associations and Memberships

-Mrs. Yeager volunteers her time as a Chair on the planning committee for the Combined Campaign Cup, an annual golf and tennis charitable tournament that raises necessary funds for Delaware's three legal services organizations: Community Legal Aid Society, Inc., Delaware Volunteer Legal Services, Inc., and Legal Services Corporation of Delaware, Inc. In 2015, these agencies helped over 4,700 low-income families.
+Since 2014, Julie has volunteered as a co-Chair on the planning committee for the Combined Campaign Cup, an annual golf and tennis charitable tournament that raises necessary funds for Delaware's three legal services organizations: Community Legal Aid Society, Inc., Delaware Volunteer Legal Services, Inc., and Legal Services Corporation of Delaware, Inc.